harness/developer-hub/docs/chaos-engineering/chaos-faults/cloud-foundry/pcf-components-and-arch.md

 ![](./static/images/test-resilience-1.png)

 :::info note
-Currently, the native PCF faults are supported from TAS/CF versions which have `containerd` as the default runtime (roughly since CF v6.7+).
+Currently, the native CF faults are supported from TAS/CF versions which have `containerd` as the default runtime (roughly since CF v6.7+).
 :::

 ## Chaos components

-HCE leverages two components that are installed in the user's PCF environment to execute PCF faults:
+HCE leverages two components that are installed in the user's CF environment to execute CF faults:

 - **Linux chaos infrastructure**
     - Also known as Linux chaos agent or LCI in short.